Peterpiotr/siguren-documentation/docs/source/installation/feasibility/tl-retrofit-feasibility.rst

 ==============================================================
-Feasibility of an MS Torque Limiter Retrofit on Existing Hoist
+Assessing Feasibility of a MS Torque Limiter Retrofit
 ==============================================================